Limão Vermelho: Citrus × latifolia or Citrus limon ‘Rosso’?

 A: Likely leaf miner or drought stress.
 Inspect for silvery trails.
 If absent, water more deeply.

-Q: Should I fertilize heavily to push growth?
+Q: Should I fertilize heavily to force growth or fruiting?

 Recommended Books & Resources